 After you leave employment you normally access your benefits at the normal retirement age of the scheme which tends to be 60 or 65.
 Often schemes will allow you to access the benefits earlier from age 50 if you make the request but they are not obliged to do this.

 You could move it to your new company scheme.
 For me this is not normally a great idea as if you do this the new scheme rules apply and you lose the chance to access the benefits early.
-There are some situations when it can be advantageous however such as your years service carry over to the new scheme.
+There are some situations when it can be advantageous however such as your years of service carry over to the new scheme.
 This is good if your employer is pumping a lot of money on your behalf into your new pension.
-The reason being that if you were to lose your new job you will have locked in your employers contributions into your new scheme so if they let you go they can’t take their contributions back.
+The reason is that if you were to lose your new job you will have locked in your employer’s contributions into your new scheme so if they let you go they can’t take their contributions back.

 One of the big advantages of moving an old DB pension into a Buy out bond is that you get the option of choosing an ARF at retirement instead of a small pension.
 So if you are not happy with the small offer of a fixed pension every year you can ARF it which means there is more money available to you.

 Or, you can leave your deferred pension where it is.
 You might do this if it was a defined contribution scheme and the charges on the scheme might be low which helps you grow your pension pot faster, or if you were in a defined benefit scheme and you are happy with the offer at retirement.
 If the transfer offer isn’t great compared to the benefits on offer and the company is in good financial health then it would make sense to leave a defined benefit pension scheme where it is.